 Research output per year

-Professor Marshall is a full time Law Professor researching the role law plays in creating, allowing, representing and protecting certain aspects of our human identity and personal freedom with emphasis on the connections between law and humanity, care and belonging.
-Her work particularly focuses on women’s human rights, privacy, expression, and sexual violence in conflict and includes analysis of International law, global justice and human rights in their complexities of real life situations.
+Professor Marshall is a Law Professor researching the role law plays in creating, allowing, representing and protecting personal identity and freedom with emphasis on law's purpose, design and structure to enable a life well-lived.
+The research is jurisprudential, informed by feminist legal theory.
+She analyses aspects of International law, global, social, racial and gender (in)justice, and human rights in their complexities of real life situations, particularly in women's lives.

 Professor Marshall has given expert opinion by invitation to the Equal Opportunities Committee of the Parliamentary Assembly of the Council of Europe on Islamophobia, with emphasis on the Islamic headscarf debate on which she has written widely.
 Her opinion was endorsed by the Chair of that Committee in the Chair’s Report.
-She has worked with a variety of consultation processes on equalities related issues.
+She more recently debated these issues with judges of the European Court of Human Rights in collaboration with Leicester Law School and the University of Strasbourg as part of the Feminist Judgments project in 2024.
+She has worked with a variety of consultation processes and non-governmental organisations and bodies on equalities related issues on CEDAW reporting, women's international rights to health, legal history, and women's human rights in Afghanistan.
+She has given public lectures on related research.

-Professor Marshall is the founding author, module convenor and chief examiner for the University of London International Programmes at Masters level for the Human Rights of Women, and at undergraduate for Jurisprudence.
-She was guest contributor to UCL's Gender masters' programme for many years, and has held visiting positions at the Inter Disciplinary Center in Israel, Hong Kong University Space, and the PACE New York Law School programme in London.
+Professor Marshall is the founding author, module convenor and chief examiner for the University of London International Programmes at Masters level for the Human Rights of Women, and at undergraduate convenes Jurisprudence.
+She has been visiting scholar at numerous institutions globally including the University of Ibagué in Colombia and the University of Bergen, Norway where she gave public lectures by invitation.

 She has been interviewed by the media on areas relating to her research and is the creative founder of the Legal Ideas Factory: www.legalideasfactory.com.